Azal/gameworks/README.md

 	git clone https://github.com/maxfindel/gameworks

 If you don't have permission to write, send an email to the owner([max@findel.cl](mailto:max@findel.cl)).
-Then start an Eclipse Java Project with this folder as root and you are good to go.
+Then start an Eclipse Java Project with the folder **/scr** as root(superuser) and you are good to go.

 The first thing you need to do once you cloned the project is: